 For this itinerary, we recommend the New York Pass.
-Pretty much every paid attraction on our itinerary is included on this pass, and at time of writing, the New York Pass offers free entry to over 100 attractions across the city.
+The majority of attractions on our itinerary are included on this pass, and at time of writing, the New York Pass offers free entry to over 100 attractions across the city.

-These include a lot of high value and popular items like the Empire State Building, Top of the Rock, Hop on Hop Off Bus, Statue of Liberty, 9/11 Memorial Museum, the Met, and many many more.
+These include a lot of high value and popular items like the Empire State Building, Top of the Rock, Hop on Hop Off Bus, Statue of Liberty, 9/11 Memorial Museum and many many more.

-If you were to visit all the paid attractions in our list, including taking the Hop on Hop Off bus tour, you would be looking at over $300 in attraction entry costs.
+If you were to visit all the paid attractions in our list, including taking the Hop on Hop Off bus tour, you would be looking at over $400 in attraction entry costs.
 So straight away the New York Pass should save you over $150 per person!

 What we really love about the New York Pass is just how much it includes.
 We find that this means we often end up doing things we might not have done, just because they are included, so why not?